 Alastair Sooke is a British journalist and broadcaster.
-Art critic of The Daily Telegraph and columnist for BBC.com, the BBC’s international website, he also writes and presents documentaries on television and radio for the BBC, and is the author of two books about art published by Penguin.
+Art critic of The Daily Telegraph and columnist for BBC.com, the BBC’s international website, he also writes and presents documentaries on television and radio for the BBC, and is the author of three books about art published by Penguin.

 As an art critic, Sooke writes extensively but not exclusively about modern and contemporary art.
 He reviews exhibitions at Britain’s major museums and galleries, and covers international festivals such as the Venice Biennale.
-He has interviewed dozens of artists and photographers, including Marina Abramovic, Anthony Caro, Gilbert & George, Antony Gormley, Damien Hirst, Anish Kapoor, Anselm Kiefer, Jeff Koons, Yoko Ono, Ed Ruscha, Richard Serra, Frank Stella, and Rachel Whiteread.
+He has interviewed and profiled dozens of artists and photographers, including Marina Abramovic, Ai Weiwei, Anthony Caro, Gilbert & George, Antony Gormley, Damien Hirst, Anish Kapoor, Anselm Kiefer, Jeff Koons, Yoko Ono, Ed Ruscha, Richard Serra, Frank Stella, and Rachel Whiteread.

 Born in 1981, Sooke was educated at Westminster School, where he was a Queen’s Scholar, and Christ Church, Oxford, where he read English language and literature, and won the university’s Charles Oldham Shakespeare Prize.
 After graduating with a First, he was awarded an MA with distinction by the Courtauld Institute of Art, where he specialised in ancient Greek and Roman art.
 He currently sits on the Courtauld Association Committee.
 He lives in London with his wife and daughter.